 To get around the suburbs of Adelaide, the cheapest options are trains and buses.
 Both cost the same and use the same Metrocard payment system.
 Details of fares and routes can be found on the Adelaide Metro website.

-When it comes to Taxis and ride shares, they are a relatively expensive option here in Adelaide.
+When it comes to Taxis and ride shares, they are relatively expensive options here in Adelaide.
 Generally Uber will be the cheapest, but as always, watch out for surge pricing that can push the price up.

 Hire cars are another option you may need to look at.
 I like to use a site like RentalCars.com to check and compare many of the car hire companies all in one online search.